dward2/BME547/Lectures/continuous_integration_travis.md

 A better option would be to automate the testing whenever changes are made.
 This also helps when you are collaborating on a code base.
-The tests should be designed so they ensure that the code runs and performas as expected.
+The tests should be designed so they ensure that the code runs and performs as expected.
 Then, when
 developers add new code to the repository, the existing tests can be used to ensure that the code that is added meets the desired specifications and works